cdelahousse/Radio-Tray-Documentation/methodology.markdown

 ###Installing from source

-This section is an elaboration on the project's official [readme](https://aur.archlinux.org/packages/radiotray/).
+This section is an elaboration on the project's official [readme](https://bitbucket.org/carlmig/radio-tray/src).
+To write the section, I worked through the steps myself and got the program running.
+I found the required dependencies for an installation on Ubuntu by downloading official package from the project's homepage and ran `dpkg -I radiotray_0.7.3_all.deb`.